Premium Donabe from Masao Omichi Collection

 - Once you start using the donabe, the bottom part starts to change its color and black spots (like burned spots) could appear.
 It’s also the part of developing the character and the donabe is safe to use.
 However, if the bottom part seems to get too black too quickly, the heat you use might be too high.
 In this case, we suggest that you use the donabe over lower heat level.

 All the donabe and Iga-yaki products made by Nagatani-en are hand-crafted with care, so every piece is unique and no two pieces are identical.
 There are slight variations within the color/ shade, shape/ curve, and patterns, among pieces, and that makes each piece so special.
-Also under different lighting and angle, the actual color shade and nuance may also appear slightly different from the photos in the product page.Ideal for 3 – 4 people
+Especially for the high end collection items made on a wheel, there are unique "uneven" glaze tones, that brings the signature traditional Iga-yaki "wabi-sabi" look, which can only be achieved by skilled artisans.
+Also under different lighting and angle, the actual color shade and nuance may also appear slightly different from the photos in the product page.Size

 Origin: Iga, Japan